 fi-du-ci-ar-y: A financial advisor held to a Fiduciary Standard occupies a position of special trust and confidence when working with a client.
 As a Fiduciary, the financial advisor is required to act with undivided loyalty to the client.
 This includes disclosure of how the financial advisor is to be compensated and any corresponding conflicts of interest.

 - Suitability Standard of Care.
 This is the “basic” standard of care in the industry.
 The Suitability Standard says that your financial advisor or broker must perform reasonable due diligence on investment and insurance products, must reasonably understand them, and have a reasonable basis to believe that an insurance or investment product is suitable for you as an investment strategy.

 - Fiduciary Standard of Care.
-The fiduciary standard of care is the highest level of responsibility a financial advisor can hold themselves to regarding you and your financial and investment planning.
-By embracing a fiduciary standard of care, your financial advisor (similar to your accountant, attorney, or doctor) must put your best interests ahead of their own at all times regardless of compensation.
-Very few financial advisors will accept the liability that comes with a fiduciary standard of care because they open themselves up to greater liability.
+The fiduciary standard of care requires a high level of responsibility to you and your financial planning.
+By embracing a fiduciary standard of care, your financial advisor must put your best interests ahead of their own at all times regardless of compensation, perks, or other benefits.
+This is similar to the responsibility your accountant, attorney, or doctor has.

-We embrace our fiduciary responsibilities in writing to all of our clients.
-In writing, because words are only words until their backed by a promise with a signature behind it!
+We embrace our fiduciary responsibilities to all of our clients in writing, because words are only words until they are backed by a promise with a signature behind it!